US investigates Tesla for steering wheels that can fall off

-U.S. auto safety regulators have opened an investigation into Tesla’s Model Y SUV after getting two complaints that the steering wheels can come off while being driven.
+DETROIT (AP) — U.S. auto safety regulators have opened an investigation into Tesla’s Model Y SUV after getting two complaints that the steering wheels can come off while being driven.

 The National Highway Traffic Safety Administration says the probe covers an estimated 120,000 vehicles from the 2023 model year.